Who you are is amazing - but you know what? We’re afraid of being generous.

 Our journey in this guides us to uncover what we really have to give and why, and how to give it away so it simultaneously fills us, and goes beyond us.

 I want to offer a specific exercise to try right now, and it’s definitely not what you’d expect!
-It’ll take a few minutes to read, and then (suspend your disbelief) and apply it to your experience immediately.
+It’ll take about 10 minutes to read, and then (suspend your disbelief) and apply it to your experience immediately.

 Here are two of the greatest processes we experience and navigate.